mikejoh/gk/CAPA/README.md

 * Application controller - A continoususly monitors running applications and compares the current, live state against the desired target state (from repo).
 It detects `OutOfSync` application state and takes action.
 Lifecycle events are handled by this controller also, presync, sync, postsync.

+## Hooks

+Use cases for hooks include:

+* Using a PreSync hook to perform a database schema migration.
+* Using a Sync hook to orchestrate a complex deployment.
+* Using a PostSync hook to run integration and health checks after a deployment.
+* Using a SyncFail hook to run clean-up or finalizer logic if a Sync operation fails.

 ## Tools

 Argo CD supports the following tools: